Whatever your reason for thinking you have an STD, getting checked for a sexually transmitted disease can be an anxious experience.

-You could go to your local physician's office or an STD clinic to get it checked, but often times our busy schedules and the inconvenience of visiting a clinic makes finding the time a real challenge.
+You could go to your local physician's office or an STD clinic to checked, but often times our busy schedules and the inconvenience of visiting a clinic makes finding the time a real challenge.
 Not only that, but the thought of having to talk about how you think you contracted the STD may fill you with anxiety and dread.

 In cases like these, using an at home STD test could be the best option for you.